writethedocs/www/docs/conf/prague/2022/news/thank-you-recap.rst

 Local Meetups
 -------------

-We hope you continue to `build the meetup community`_ and keep in touch with other documentarians near your hometown.
+We hope you continue to `build your local or online communities`_ and keep in touch with other documentarians.
 We have a number of meetups in cities across the country, and if you don’t see your city listed consider `starting`_ a meetup!

 New this year are our `Quorum Meetups`_ which are virtual and targeting large geographic areas.
 There’s already one covering most everyone in the US or in a similar timezone.